 So what would you do if you created something and you think that it is in its most perfect form?
 Should you just stop there?
 Should you improve it anyway?
 You may prefer to say ‘Yes’ which is not bad at all.
 However, in the technological world, it is not easy to just stop.

-So what should you do when you did something and you feel like you already did good?
-Should you just stop?
-Should you continue to do the same thing?
-You may prefer to say ‘Yes’ which is not that bad at all.
-However, in the technological world, it is not easy to stop.
-In a fast and constantly changing world, your business needs to keep up, accelerate even.
+In a fast and constantly changing industry, your business needs to keep up, accelerate even.
 As far as satisfaction goes, it would be a waste to stop your pursuit to be better.
 So when you feel like you’ve already engineered a good software, platform, or business, what should you do next?
-Simple.
-REENGINEER!
+Simple: REENGINEER!

 Let’s Talk about Software Engineering

-Software Reengineering is the process of updating software without affecting its functionality.
-This process may be done by developing additional features on the software and adding functionalities that may or may not be required but considered to make the software experience better and more efficient.
+Software Reengineering is the process of updating software.
+This process includes developing additional features on the software and adding functionalities for better and more efficient software.
 As far as the definition goes, this process also entails that the software product will have improved maintainability.
-Thus, software reengineering is a step towards continuous improvement of software for it to be handled better by developers and clients alike.
-Additionally, it is a way to make existing products continue in service.

 Why is there a Need for Software Reengineering?